pengqiannan/Modeling-bacterial-interactions/README.md

 - **dFBA**: Dynamic flux balance analysis.
 Simulate interaction states and growth conditions of multiple strains.

-Note: Each subfolder contains a README file detailing how to reproduce the data analysis using the appropriate code.
+Each subfolder contains a README file detailing how to reproduce the data analysis using the appropriate code.

 Data availability